flowaicom/flow-judge/flow_judge/models/adapters/baseten/README.md

 model=Baseten(exec_async=True, webhook_proxy_url="https://proxy.flow-ai.dev")
 ```

-Similarly to the synchronous execution, during the first run you will be asked for the API key to your Baseten account,
+Similarly to the synchronous execution, during the first run you will be asked for the API key to your Baseten account and the GPU,
 unless provided earlier.
 The key is used to validate and deploy the model to your Baseten account.

 Additionally, when using asynchronous execution, we verify the signature of the received webhooks payloads, as